- Asia & the Pacific Policy Studies

 The School is founded on the belief that powerful academic and social outcomes can be achieved when research and education are combined, when talented domestic and international students are brought together – both in coursework degrees and short-course executive programs – and when scholars and professional staff have direct incentives to maximise productivity in pursuit of a shared institutional mission.

 Registration fees do not include insurance of any kind.
-It is strongly recommended that all delegates take out their own travel and medical insurance prior to coming to the Conference.
-The policy should include loss of fees/deposit through cancellation of your participation in the Conference, or through cancellation of the Conference itself, loss of airfares for any reason, medical expenses, loss or damage to personal property, additional expenses and repatriation should travel arrangements have to be altered.
+It is strongly recommended that all delegates take out their own travel and medical insurance prior to coming to the conference.
+The policy should include loss of fees/deposit through cancellation of your participation in the Conference, or through cancellation of the conference itself, loss of airfares for any reason, medical expenses, loss or damage to personal property, additional expenses and repatriation should travel arrangements have to be altered.
 Neither the conference organisers nor the organising committee will take any responsibility for any participant failing to insure.
 Please speak to your travel agent or airline in regard to this matter.

 We hope to make the conference as accessible and inclusive as possible.
 Please contact us at email@example.com to advise of any accessibility requirements.

-ACTION offers the choice of the MyWay smartcard prepaid ticketing system or cash fares.
+Transport Canberra offers the choice of the MyWay smartcard prepaid ticketing system or cash fares.
 Scan a prepaid MyWay card or purchase a single or daily cash ticket on board the bus from the driver.
 Single fares are valid for 90 minutes.
 Daily tickets are ideal for sightseeing and are valid until midnight on the day of purchase.

 Arriving in Canberra

 As a general guide, a taxi from the airport to Canberra city centre takes around 20 minutes and will cost approximately $40 to $50, depending on traffic conditions.
+Uber pickup is also available from the airport.

 It is also possible to travel to Canberra by train.
 The Canberra train station is located in the suburb of Kingston, approximately 6km from the Canberra city centre and the ANU.